 The Group has entered into agreements with independent third parties for purchasing office and laboratory equipment.
-As of December 31, 2017, the Group had non-cancellable purchase commitments of \$1,756,560.
+As of December 31, 2018, the Group had non-cancellable purchase commitments of \$487,930.

-The Company has additional contingency payment obligations under each of the license agreements, such as milestone payments, royalties, research and development funding, if certain condition or milestone is met.
+The Group has additional contingency payment obligations under each of the license agreements, such as milestone payments, royalties, research and development funding, if certain condition or milestone is met.

 Milestone payments are to be made upon achievements of certain conditions, such as Investigational New Drugs ("IND") filing or U.S. Food and Drug Administration ("FDA") approval, first commercial sale of the licensed products, or other achievements.
-The aggregate amount of the milestone payments that the Company are required to pay up to different achievements of conditions and milestones for all the license agreements signed as of December 31, 2017 are below:
+The aggregate amount of the milestone payments that the Group are required to pay up to different achievements of conditions and milestones for all the license agreements signed as of December 31, 2018 are below:

-1 Amount
+Amount

 Drug molecules: up to the conditions and milestones of

 Preclinical to IND filing \$ 372,564

 From entering phase 1 to before first commercial sale 24,216,410

 First commercial sale 15,656,410

 Net sales amount more than certain threshold in a year 75,769,231

-Subtotal 1 116,014,615
+Subtotal 116,014,615

-Surgical robotics and medical devices: up to the conditions and milestones of -
+Surgical robotics and medical devices: up to the conditions and milestones of

-Before FDA approval 300,000
+Before FDA approval 270,000

 FDA approval obtained 200,000

-Subtotal 500,000
+Subtotal 470,000

-Total \$ 1 116,514,615
+Total \$ 116,484,615

-For the year ended December 31, 2016, period January 1, 2017 through February 28, 2017 and March 1, 2017 through December 31, 2017, the Company did not incur any milestone payments, royalties or research and development funding.
-As of December 31, 2017, no milestone payments had been triggered under any of the existing license agreements
+For the year ended December 31, 2018 and the period March 1, 2017 through December 31, 2017, the Group incurred \$30,000 and \$nil milestone payments, respectively.
+For the year ended December 31, 2018 and the period March 1, 2017 through December 31, 2017, the Group did not incur any royalties or research and development funding, respectively.
+As of December 31, 2018, no other milestone payments had been triggered under any of the existing license agreements.

-31. SEGMENT REPORTING
+22. SEGMENT REPORTING